keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 Section\ \ref{related-work} reviews related work.
 Section\ \ref{proposal}
 describes the design and implementation of our presented simulator and profiler.
-Section\ \ref{evaluation} presents the simulation results for NAS CG benchmark and NERSC MILC benchmark obtained with our proposed simulator.
+Section\ \ref{evaluation} presents the simulation results for NAS CG benchmark and MILC obtained with our proposed simulator.
 Furthermore, results of a verification experiment on a physical cluster is shown.
 Section\ \ref{conclusion} concludes this paper and outlines our future work.